Chart Color Schemes

 Desert Springs demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Desert Springs is notable with 38.1% of residents aged 15 and over holding university qualifications, compared to 20.1% in the SA4 region and 20.1% in the Rest of NT as of 2021 data.
+Educational attainment in Desert Springs is notable with 38.1% of residents aged 15+ holding university qualifications.
+This compares to 20.1% in the SA4 region and 20.1% in the Rest of NT.
 Bachelor degrees are most common at 24.1%, followed by postgraduate qualifications (11.2%) and graduate diplomas (2.8%).
-Vocational credentials are also prevalent, with 34.1% of residents holding such qualifications, including advanced diplomas (12.8%) and certificates (21.3%).
-Educational participation is high, with 29.4% of residents currently enrolled in formal education as of the latest census data.
+Vocational credentials are also prevalent, with 34.1% of residents aged 15+ holding such qualifications - advanced diplomas (12.8%) and certificates (21.3%).

 Frequently Asked Questions - Education